|Barcelona FC's Camp Nou Stadium|

 Purchasing FC Tour Tickets Online:

 Tickets can be purchased most easily online.
-I purchased my Barcelona FC tour online through Tickets for Barcelona FC Stadium and Museum Tour (Camp Nou Experience).
+Tickets for Barcelona FC Stadium and Museum Tour (Camp Nou Experience).

 Once you have made your booking it is necessary to print out your confirmation form.
-Make sure that you bring photographic I.D to the stadium when collecting your ticket.
-This was how I got my ticket for the Camp Nou Experience Tour and it was a simple process.
+Make sure that you bring photographic I.D with your voucher in order to collect your tickets from the ticket office specified on the booking voucher.

 |Access 9 at Camp Nou|